juhnol/Reserch-project/README.md

-# Dispersion in gaussian random fields
+# Flow in Gaussian random fields

-This project is a toy model for simulating dispersion of passive solute in gaussian random fields.
+This project provides a toy model for simulating flow of passive solute in gaussian random fields.

 ## Principle